MatheusAlvesPereira/JavaPackageMoon/README.md

 ## REST Server in Java - Starter Application

-Rest server in JAVA, using SPRING, persistence implemented in JPA and also  is an excellent starting point to build your application.
+Rest server in JAVA, using: SPRING, TDD persistence implemented in JPA and also  is an excellent starting point to build your application.
 A Package Java Spring (Java 20)<br>
 <br>
 Dependencies:<br>